jurocknsail/yncrea-cloudcomputing/docs/docker.md

 1. **Verify**.

-    Check your newly built image has been pushed to your local registry :
+    Check your newly built image has been pushed to your local registry (by checking the 'created' time):

        ```` shell hl_lines="4"
        docker images